kwiamwis/aalenia/about.md

 # About Aalenia

-The Aalenian community is the home of the Aalenian video game modding team and associated community game servers.
-Many game publishers allows customers to host their own "community servers" which can implement game modifications ("mods") or use third-party applications to customize the play experience.
-The gaming community typically refers to such applications as "bots".
-We take advantage of such situations to create unique gameplay experiences for our community members.
+Aalenia is a community which produces video game mods and hosts video game servers.
+Many game publishers allows customers to host their own "community servers" which can implement game modifications ("mods") or use third-party applications to customize gameplay.
+Such applications typically have a bot user which interacts with community members, so are often themselves called "bots".
+We take advantage of these opportunities to create fun amd unique gameplay experiences for our community members.

 ## Name